roblatour/OMVBackup/README.md

 ## Setup:

 Setup should take about five minutes.
+Here are the steps:

 1. Create a directory on one of the OMV managed drives as a target for the backup

 2. Sign onto the OMV machine's command line.
-If you sign in as root prefixing the commands below with sudo is not required.
+If you sign in as root then prefixing the commands below with sudo is not required.

 3. If you don't already have 7zip installed, then it will need to be installed: